drj11/drj11.github.io/2023-09-26/the-final-14-pages.md

-So now we have The Story of Offred, as reconstructed by her, recorded onto Many Tapes, buried and rediscovered, reassembled and transcribed, discussed at an academic conference.
+So now we have The Story of Offred, as reconstructed by her, recorded onto Many Tapes, buried and rediscovered, transcribed and reassembled, discussed at an academic conference.

 What does this shift say about the gentle reader?
-Our locus has moved from the intimacy of Offred’s inner voice to the walnut wattling of a academic lecture theatre.
+Our locus has moved from the intimacy of Offred’s inner voice to the walnut wattling of an academic lecture theatre.
 Are we to suppose that we’re in the audience?
 We’re sitting through the keynote?

-The frame then, can be viewed as a lens.
+The frame can be viewed as a lens.
 In the final 14 pages, we are seeing the story through that lens, from the perspective of a group of academics in the future.
+Academics pondering about the
-Pondering about the authenticity of the text, the tapes; speculating, with reference to archive material, on who the actors in the story may actually have been.
+authenticity of the text, the tapes; they speculate, with reference to archive material, about the identities of the people in the story.

 We see that the academics are a group concerned with Text, Authenticity, Discourse.